containerd/project/GOVERNANCE.md

 Please add the suggested text from our [Non-core project documents](./README.md#non-core-project-documents) section to your `README.md`.

+### Changing the status of non-core subprojects

+A change of status of a non-core subproject can be made by submitting a change of status proposal via public forum.
+The types of changes may include:
+- promoting a non-core subproject to core
+- removing/archiving the non-core subproject
+- merging into another project

+The proposal should include some general information on support, releases, stability, downstream impacts, steps necessary to effect the change, and any additional detail useful for the containerd maintainers to understand the scope and nature of the project status change.
+GitHub issue is the easiest way to provide this proposal.

+The existing maintainers are given fourteen days to discuss the project change, raise objections and cast their vote.
+Project changes of this type must be approved by 2/3 of the current core committers.

+If a change of status of the non-core subproject is approved, the maintainers will set forth a schedule for notifying downstream project users, implementing the change and finally making an announcement on a public forum when the change is complete.

 ## Stepping down policy

 Life priorities, interests, and passions can change.
 If you're a maintainer but